 Don't do it.

-I'm only gonna refer to the report.
+I'm only going to refer to the report.

-I'm only gonna refer to the report.
+I'm only going to refer to the report.

-And he said, Well, I guess if it's in the report, I agree with that.
+And he said, well, I guess if it's in the report, I agree with that.

 Yeah.